 3.4.
-Arbitrary Shape
+Arbitrary shape

-In this section we extend our method to work with any object of known shape.
+In this section, we extend our method to work with any object of known shape.
 Obviously, there should exist enough non-coplanar points on the object illuminated by each light to allow for a robust least-squares solution.
 We assume no inter-reflections.
 We map the image intensity of each point P_i of the arbitrary shape to a point S_i of a sphere, so that the normal at P_i is the same as the normal at S_i .

 We detect all potential critical points based on the points mapped on the sphere.
-As expected, not every point on the surface of the sphere will be corresponding to a normal on the surface of the arbitrary shape, so there will be many holes on the mapped sphere, e.g. the black area in Fig.6.
-Thus, many critical points' locations will be erroneously calculated even for noise-free data.
-Consequently, the critical boundaries calculated by the Hough transform based on these critical points might not be correct or even far away from their correct positions in some cases.
-Since we can not recover these missing data from the original image, it is impossible to adjust the critical boundaries detected by the Hough transform itself.
-On the other hand, as long as the critical boundaries are not too far from the truth, the majority of the points in a virtual patch will still correspond to the correct virtual light (especially after the adjustments steps described in Sec.
-3.3.
+As expected, not every point on the surface of the sphere will be corresponding to a normal on the surface of the arbitrary shape, so there will be many holes on the mapped sphere, e.g., the black area in Fig. 7.
+Thus, many critical points' locations will be calculated erroneously even for noise-free data.
+Consequently, the critical boundaries calculated by the Hough transform based on these critical points might not be correct or might be far away from their correct positions in some cases.
+Since we cannot recover these missing data from the original image, it is impossible to adjust the critical boundaries detected by the Hough transform itself.
+On the other hand, as long as the critical boundaries are not too far from the truth, the majority of the points in a virtual patch will still correspond to the correct virtual light (especially after the adjustment steps described in Section 3.3).
 Thus it is still possible, using sparse points on the sphere, to calculate the true light for each virtual light patch based on Proposition 5.
 If two points have the same normal but different intensities, we use the brighter one (assuming that the other is in shadow).

-Figure 6.
+Fig. 7.
 Vase and its sphere mapping.
-Both image sizes are 400 by 400.
+Both image sizes are 400×400 .
 Black points on the sphere represent normals that do not exist on the vase's surface.

-4. Shadow-Based Illuminant Detection
+4. Shadow-based illuminant detection

 Besides the shading information we explored above, a picture of a real scene is very likely to contain some shadow information.
 Hence the illumination distribution of the scene might also be recovered from a radiance distribution inside shadows cast by an object of known shape onto another object surface of known shape and reflectance.
-In [24], the illumination distribution of a scene is approximated by discrete sampling of an extended light source and the whole distribution is represented as a set of point sources equally distributed in the scene as shown in Fig.7.
-The total irradiance E at the shadow surface received from the entire illumination distribution is computed by where $L_i(i = 1, 2, ..., n)$ is the illumination radiance per solid angle $\delta = 2\pi/n$ coming from the direction (θ_i, φ_i) , and S_i are occlusion coefficients. $S_i = 0$ if L_i is occluded by objects, and $S_i = 1$ otherwise.
-Then this approximation leads each image pixel inside shadows to provide a linear equation with unknown radiance of those sources as shown in Fig.8 [25].
+In [23], the illumination distribution of a scene is approximated by discrete sampling of an extended light source and the whole distribution is represented as a set of point sources equally distributed in the scene as shown in Fig. 8.
+The total irradiance E at the shadow surface received from the entire illumination distribution is computed by